 • Type 2: These seem to be uncommon.
 They appear to be purpose-built for an antiquated form of RPC.

-• Name based algorithms are a little different.
+The second set of UUID algorithms are name-based algorithms, which are a little different.
 They always produce the same UUID for a given set of inputs.
+The types are:

 • Type 5: Uses an SHA-1 hash to generate the UUID.
 Recommended.